 For centuries, opera has championed the long-ago and far-away as one form of musical storytelling.
 What if we found a way for opera to celebrate the here and now, to explore stories of our time and our place?

 Join us for an adventure in community storytelling through Seattle Opera's Belonging(s) project - an exploration of the stories of your most precious possessions.

 When an opera company commissions a new work, it usually begins and ends with the composer and librettist.
-This time we're taking a different approach: we're starting with your story and the stories of your friends, your neighbors and others you pass by on the street.
-Belonging(s) begins with an online repository of videos-a digital quilt created by you, your friends, and the people you pass on the street-that tell stories of our most precious possessions: those objects or memories that help us understand our lives, our relationships, and our legacies.
+This time we're taking a different approach: we started with your story and the stories of your friends, your neighbors and others you pass by on the street.
+Belonging(s) began with an online repository of videos-a digital quilt created by you, your friends, and the people you pass on the street-that tell stories of our most precious possessions: those objects or memories that help us understand our lives, our relationships, and our legacies.

 Think about this: if you had to leave your home today, and couldn't return, what would you want to take with you?
 Why is that object, that memory, or that connection to your past so important?